(213) 624-6400 ext. 2

 (213) 624-6400 ext.
 1

-Deborah Chun joined APCF in January 2015 as its Operations Manager.
-Her primary responsibilities are to sustain and strengthen the organization’s internal processes and infrastructure that allow APCF to fulfill its mission.
-Additionally, she manages some of the workplace giving programs.
-Her past work experience includes Business Administrator at Alhambra True Light Presbyterian Church and Market Research Manager in a variety of industries, including advertising agency and health care.
+Deborah Chun is Operations Manager, and her primary responsibilities are to sustain and strengthen the organization’s internal processes and infrastructure that allow APCF to fulfill its mission.
+Additionally, she manages some of APCF’s workplace giving programs.
+Her past work experience includes Business Administrator at Alhambra True Light Presbyterian Church and Market Research Manager in a variety of industries, including advertising agency, health care and manufacturing sectors.
 She currently serves on the board of Catalyst San Gabriel Valley, a local nonprofit community whose mission is to inspire, connect and mobilize people towards personal and community transformation.
 She received her bachelor’s degree in Business Administration from the University of Southern California.

 (213) 624-6400 ext.
 8